polyglot-compiler/JLang/docs/developer-guide.md

 layout: default
 ---

-This document is up to date as of August 2018.
+This document is up to date as of December 2018.

 Contents
 --------